In this guide we’ll look at the best floor polishers.

 Ewbank EP170 Lightweight Floor Polisher Review

-Ewbank EP170 Lightweight Floor Polisher is the best floor polisher on the market because it’s powerful and versatile, but won’t damage your floors.
+Ewbank EP170 Lightweight Floor Polisher is powerful and versatile, but won’t damage your floors.

 Suitable for all floors including laminates, granite, wood, vinyl, and marble it’s simple to use and at 3.4 kilos it weighs hardly anything at all.